Blue-EMA/History-Collector/README.md

-# History-Collection
+# History-Collector
-History Collection on MacOS
+<p>History Collection on MacOS<br>
-Node.js and a USB is a requirement to run this program.
+**Node JS** and a **USB** is a requirement to run this program.</p>

-The code can be used to collect history files on all users on a MacOS device, as long as are logged in as an admin on the device.
+This script can be used to collect history files on all users on a given MacOS device, as long as they are logged in as an admin on the device.